jvargh/mcp-workshop/docs/mcp-concepts/02-sse-server/activity-see.md

 To test the server do the following:

-- Start it with `npm run start:server`.
+- Start it up.
-- Click the play button in the `.vscode/mcp.json` file.
+- Click the play button in the `.vscode/mcp.json` file, this should add it to its tools.

 Try typing a prompt like so in the Visual Studio Code GitHub Copilot Chat window: